jasonrogena/lightraft/README.md

 ╩═╝┴└─┘┴ ┴ ┴ ┴└─┴ ┴└   ┴
 ```

 Wraps around SQLite and creates a distributed database.
-Uses [RAFT](https://raft.github.io/) for distributed consensus.
+Lightraft uses the [Raft consensus algorithm](https://raft.github.io/) for distributed consensus.
 This is an experiment, don't use in prod.

 ### Building Lightraft